cassiebuhler/cassiebuhler.github.io/_pages/research.md

 - Given a fish's fin flapping frequency, distance between fins, and lateral force, we used machine learning to predict a fish's phase difference and thrust.
 -  <a href="/files/FishSwim-BuhlerKadapa.pdf" target="_blank" rel="noopener noreferrer">Report available here.</a>

 Forecasting Top 10 Songs on Billboard Hot 100 Chart (2021)
 - I used APIs for Spotify and Billboard to collect audio features for the Billboard Hot 100 songs from 2010-2020.
-Given these audio features, I utilized shallow neural networks and feature selection to predict which songs will be in the top 10.
+Given these audio features, I utilized shallow neural networks and feature selection to predict which songs would be in the top 10.
 - <a href="https://github.com/cassiebuhler/ForecastingBillboardHot100" target="_blank" rel="noopener noreferrer">Code and data are published on Github.</a>

-Am I the Asshole?
-(2020)
-- The objective of this project was to create a dataset.
-I used Reddit’s API to collect responses from [r/AmITheAsshole](https://www.reddit.com/r/AmItheAsshole/).
-- <a href="https://github.com/cassiebuhler/AmITheAsshole-DataCollection" target="_blank" rel="noopener noreferrer">Code and data are published on Github.</a>

-How Donald Trump Engages Twitter (2019)
-- We collected data from Donald Trump's Twitter account to study the type of tweets that get the most interactions.
-I am most proud of the photoshopped Twitter logo, as it is clear evidence of underutilized artistic prowess.
--  <a href="/files/HowDonaldTrumpEngagesTwitter.pdf" target="_blank" rel="noopener noreferrer">Poster available here.</a>